Velfi/i-ching/README.md

 ```
 cargo install iching
 ```
+*This assumes that you have Rust installed on your machine.*

-Once installed, you can access the CLI help screen like this:
+Once installed, you can access the help screen with the `--help` flag:
 ```
 iching --help
 ```